Freising (district)

 Freising is a Landkreis (district) in Bavaria, Germany.
 Following a recent ranking of the German magazine Focus-Money comparing all German districts it is number one concerning economic growth abilities.
 It is bounded by (from the north and clockwise) the districts of Kelheim, Landshut, Erding, Munich, Dachau and Pfaffenhofen.

 The district is located north of the Munich metropolitan area.
 The Isar and Amper rivers run in parallel from southwest to northeast.
-North of the rivers there is the Hallertau, a hilly region mainly used for hop growing.
+North of the rivers there is the Hallertau, a hilly region mainly used for growing hop.

 History

 In the Holy Roman Empire, Freising was a clerical state ruled by the bishops.
 In 1803, when the clerical states of Germany were dissolved, the region was annexed by Bavaria.